sgatchell/shopper/README.md

+Tradeoffs:

 - I had bundling errors building native extensions using the sample app.
 Worked around by created rails project from scratch and copying code from the sample app in the scratch app

+- Given the time limits I chose not to write a suite of rspec tests

-Funnel Assumptions:
+Funnel Analyis
+- I took extra time to get all of the grouped data in one DB query.
-- Applicant.created_at can represent the date applicant applied
+- I assumed that Applicant.created_at can represent the date applicant applied and thus Applicant did not need a separate :applied_at date.
-- json endpoint works but I there is an issue with haml coffeescript handling of the formatted json.
-Timeboxed the investigation, moving on for now.
+- The funnel json endpoint is complete.
+There is an issue with haml coffeescript handling of the formatted json.
+It was a problem even with a hardcoded sample funnel.
+I timeboxed the investigation before moving on to the shopper application workflow.

+Shopper Application
+- I pulled in a gem to write bootstrap forms to save time.
+However, I spent a bit of time fighting with it in the end to minimize vertical expansion of form fields when showing error text.
+- I did not validate the format of phone and email.

 Shopper Challenge
 =================